Lumos (charity): History

 In 2004, Rowling read an article in The Sunday Times about children with disabilities who were placed in cage beds.
 She and Emma Nicholson co-founded the Children's High Level Group (CHLG) in 2005.
 CHLG was briefly renamed The Children's Voice, but then changed back to its original name because "The Children's Voice" was trademarked in the US.
 It became Lumos, after a spell in Harry Potter (which in the series illuminates the tip of the caster's wand with a bright light), in 2010.
 Rowling stood down as a trustee in 2013 but continued as the charity's president.

 Lumos and other organisations have worked to encourage the European Commission to establish regulations that state that funding to EU member states must be used for community services, not to build or renovate residential institutions.
 Even before the regulations were passed, as a result of years of advocacy and awareness-raising, this principle of funding supporting 'deinstitutionalization' (DI) had already helped divert more than €367 million of EU funding away from institutions towards community services.

+In 2019, Rowling launched a major awareness campaign against orphanage tourism, claiming that "eight million children live in orphanages" which exposes them to "all forms of abuse and trafficking."
+In 2025, Lumos announced that over 20 years, it had diverted 280,000 children from orphanages and institutions towards family-based care.